kantharia/web/develop/documentation/1-get-started.md

 emitter.keygen({
 	key: "<your secret key>",
 	channel: "chat",
-	type: "rw",
+	type: "rwls",
 	ttl: 600
 });
 ```

 When creating a channel key, you can define the following things:
-* Channel: The channel for which the channel key should be valid.
+* **Channel**: The channel for which the channel key should be valid.
 For limitations and possibilities of channel names.
-* Type: The type of access.
-This can be read only (subscribe), write only (publish) or read and write (subscribe and publish).
+* **Type**: The type of access.
 You are free to generate multiple keys for one channel with different access types.
+This can take several values or any combination:
+    * `r` - requests a a key that can be used for reading (subscribing) from the channel.
+    * `w` - requests a a key that can be used for writing (publishing) to the channel.
+    * `l` - requests a a key that can be used for loading message history from the channel storage, if this flag is specified, `r` should also be set.
+    * `s` - requests a a key that can be used for storing messages in the channel storage, if this flag is specified, `w` should also be set.
-* Ttl: The time to live describes how long the channel key should be valid.
+* **Ttl**: The time to live describes how long the channel key should be valid.
 The unit for this is seconds.
 When this time has passed the channel will still exist, but a new channel name needs to be generated to be able to publish or subscribe using this channel.
 A finite time to lives can be used to increase security.
 Ttl is optional, if you leave it empty the time to live is indefinitely.

 ## Channel Structure

 Section publish explained that a channel is automatically created if you create a channel key.
 You can define names for channels yourself.
 Examples of channel names are:
-* `houseX/bedroom1/temperature`
+* `house/bedroom1/temperature`
-* `gameX/user5/zone3/x-coordinate`
+* `game1/user5/zone3/x-coordinate`

 A channel can consist of multiple levels with forward slashes between them.
 An advantage of using channels with multiple levels is that clients can use filtering and wildcards to subscribe to parts of the complete channel.
 Channel names are case sensitive.
 Emitter supports the following characters:
 * Digits: `0-9`
 * Lowercase Characters: `a-z`
 * Uppercase Characters: `A-Z`
 * The following special characters `.`, `:`, `-`